Bellone seeks overhaul of Suffolk Civil Service office

 Bellone also proposed new department leadership — including a first-ever chief diversity officer, a new personnel officer and a human resources director — after a 10-month review of the office.

-Earlier this year, Bellone fired Alan Schneider, the longtime head of Department of Human Resources, Personnel and Civil Service.
+Earlier this year, Bellone fired Alan Schneider, the longtime head of the Department of Human Resources, Personnel and Civil Service.
 Schneider went to court to get reinstated, with the support of town supervisors, and then promptly resigned.
-Schneider now heads Babylon Town Civil Service.
+Schneider is now a consultant helping Babylon Town form its own Civil Service department.

 Bellone said the review was not “really about any particular individual,” but about reforming the department as a whole.
-He said the department has not been living up to its role as prescribed by the county charter.
+He said the department -- which is responsible for filling 46,000 Civil Service jobs in the county and other jurisdictions in Suffolk -- has not been living up to its role as prescribed by the county charter.

 “It is important that we move forward because the status quo is unacceptable,” Bellone said at a news conference Tuesday morning.